hiramsoft/hstatus/readme.md

 available status site for minimal cost.

 Together with [Hiram Pages](https://www.hirampages.com), you may update incidents using only a web browser.
+Without Hiram Pages, editing incidents is as easy as editing JSON files.

 Demo
 -----